 While Houston leaders celebrated new programs to house veterans living on the street, housing authority leaders were quietly battling federal officials from two different agencies over how to count the number of available vouchers.
 Analyzing records, I discovered that more than 1,090 months of rent went unused in one year even as hundreds of homeless veterans seeking help were put on wait lists.
 My reporting uncovered additional layers of a national bureaucratic problem that a regional GAO office had missed in a program audit released days earlier.

-His experiences echoed the stories shared with me by two lifelong friends who have been homeless off and on since middle school.
+The Marine’s experiences echoed the stories shared with me by two lifelong friends who have been homeless off and on since middle school.
 All endured street violence they might have otherwise avoided if the programs from which they had sought help were better managed or funded, or if state laws had not barred programs from serving youth.
-One ultimately stabilized with our help and became an electrician’s apprentice.
-He died in this 20s from health complications developed living on the street.
-The other — who had been offered numerous scholarships out of high school — remains trapped by addiction and the effects of trauma.
-She reads more than me and is my favorite person with whom to talk politics.

 Shaken baby conviction of father who insisted his innocence relied on science, expert